-Fox Deterrent Electric fences around lambing fields have been successful in preventing losses to foxes.
+Electric fances around lambing fields have been successful in preventing losses to foxes.
 Lighting and even radio noise may help deter foxes.

-Crow Traps Crows can be caught live in larsen traps (available from gun shops).
-This is the best and safest way to control grey crows and magpies.
-Traps can also be made of wood and chicken wire and are light but strong enough so they can be moved easily.
-These are baited using hen's eggs, road-killed rabbits of other carrion.
-Traps are most effective if moved regularly so that birds in different areas can be caught.
+Crow Traps Crows can be cought live in larsen traps (available from gurshipps).
+This is the best and safest way to control grey crows and magnies.
+Traps can also be made of wood and choicen wire and are light but strong enough so they can be moved easily.
+These are based using men's eggs, read-slided rabbits of other cannor.
+Traps are most effective if moved.

+regularly so that birds in different areas can be caught.

-Where poisons are considered to be the only Where poisons are considered to be the only option, please closely follow these regulations: notify local gardai, place signs at field gates/ roadside, bait should be securely staked.
-Only baiting at night (when foxes are most active) and removing baits during daylight hours would greatly help to reduce the likelihood of accidentally poisoning protected birds such as eagles that are active only during daylight.
+Where poisons are considered to be the only Where poisons are considered to be the only option, please closely follow these regulations: notify local gardai, place signs at field gates/ readside, balt should be securely staked.
+Only bailing at night dwher foces are most activel and removing balts during daylight hours would greatly help to reduce the likelihood of accidentally poisoning protected birds such as eagles that are active only during daylight.

 - If poison is used, it should also be placed under cover so only foxes can find it by scent and not birds that find food by sight.
-Poison left in the open is a serious risk to farm dogs. - > It is illegal to use fallen livestock as a meat bait as this will attract scavengers such as eagles resulting in their death.
-Dead livestock should be removed and sent to an approved knackery - Avoid using poison meat baits in upland areas where the bait cannot be regularly checked and removed (during daylight) - " Don't use banned substances such as strychnine.
+Poison left in the op is a sonous risk to farm dogs. - this will attract scavengers such as eagles resulting in their death.
+Dead livestock should be removed and sent to an approved knackery. - Avoid using poisen meat balls in upland areas where the balt cannot be regularly checked and removed (during daylight). - .
+Don't use banned substances such as strychnine

-Following good practices such as those outlined above will help protect your flock without relying on poison and help maintain a healthy and safe environment at the same time.
+Following good practices such as those outlined above with help protect your flock without relying on peison and help maintain a healthy and safe environment at the same time.